Eric-Gomes/Eric-Gomes/README.md

 - 👋 Hi, I’m Eric.
-- 👀 Working as a Freelance Full Stack & Mobile App Developer.
+- 👀 Working as an AI Builder.
-- 🌱 Next.js for Website Production.
-- Dart with Flutter for Mobile Applications.
-- C++ for Embedded Systems.
 - 📫 You can reach me through my Twitter @GomesNEric.